Skip to content

 You can teach your kids all about the history and science of fireworks as a great Fourth of July STEM activity!
 From how they burn to why they burst, from the chemicals of colors to how shapes are created, learn more about fireworks in this video.
 Although fireworks are so fun and interesting, always remind your kiddos about firework safety.

-Alka Seltzer Rocket Fireworks
+Alka Seltzer Paint Rocket Fireworks

 Fizzing Firework Chalk Paint